-- 33. Respondent's exercise of power must comply with the principles of Israeli administrative law concerning the use of governmental authority by a civil servant.
+- 31. Respondent's exercise of power must comply with the principles of Israeli administrative law concerning the use of governmental authority by a civil servant.
 Among these basic principles upon which Israeli jurisprudence is premised the duty to give reason should be noted (AAA 10845/06 Keshet Broadcasting Ltd. v.
 The Second Authority for Television and Radio, TakSC 2008(4), 1709; AAA 9135/03 Council for Higher Education v.
-Haaretz Newspaper, not reported yet, page 6 of the judgment; Itzhak Zamir The Administrative Authority, Vol. B, 897-898 (1996)). - 34.
-Giving reasons for a decision improves the quality of the decision, allows examination of the decision by a review body, ensures uniformity and prevents arbitrariness and is part of a proper relationship that needs to exist between the respondent and those who require its services.
+Haaretz Newspaper, not reported yet, page 6 of the judgment; Itzhak Zamir The Administrative Authority, Vol. B, 897-898 (1996)). - 32.
+Giving reasons for a decision improves the quality of the decision, allows examination of the decision by a review body ensures uniformity and prevents arbitrariness and is part of a proper relationship that needs to exist between the respondent and those who require its services.
 Due to its importance, the duty to give reasons for an administrative decision was established in the Law for the Amendment of Administrative Procedures (Decisions and Reasons), 5719-1959 (hereinafter: the Reasons Law).
 However, even where the Reasons Law does not apply, the duty to give reasons applies to the authority as a case law principle and as part of the rules of natural justice.
 When no reasons are given for a decision, the flaw imposes upon the authority the burden of explaining the decision and proving that the decision is proper.
 (JRCr 3810/00 Grossman v.
-The State of Israel, TakSC 2000(2) 1478, Paragraphs 4-5; Itzhak Zamir, The Administrative Authority, Vol. B, 905 (1996)). - 35.
-In respondent's response no reasons were given for the decision to prevent petitioner's sister from visiting him in prison.
-In view of the above, this response does not comply with the rationales underlying the administrative duty to give reasons, including the ability of the person who is prejudiced by the administrative decision to examine whether the decision meets the test of the law and whether there are grounds and reasons to subject it to judicial scrutiny (Itzhak Zamir, Ibid).
+The State of Israel, TakSC 2000(2) 1478, Paragraphs 4-5; Itzhak Zamir, The Administrative Authority, Vol. B, 905 (1996)). - 33.
+In respondent's response no reasons were given for the decision to prevent petitioner's brother from visiting him in prison and to prevent the arrangement of an open visit for his mother who wishes to visit him in prison.
+Said responses do not comply with the rationales underlying the administrative duty to give reasons, including the ability of the person who is prejudiced by the administrative decision to examine whether the decision meets the test of the law and whether there are grounds and reasons to subject it to judicial scrutiny (Itzhak Zamir, Ibid).